Excoriate/daggerverse/gotoolbox/README.md

 Additionally, this module brings a new [Daggerverse](https://daggerverse.dev/) functionality that allows to automatically generate the module's documentation using an special (sub) module called [**{{.module_name_pkg}}/examples/sdk**]({{.module_name_pkg}}/examples).
 This module contains a set of examples hat demonstrate how to use the module's functions.

 To generate the documentation
-It's important to notice that each **example** function in order to be rendered in the documentation, it must be preprocessed by module's name, in this case (camelCase) `module-template`.
+It's important to notice that each **example** function in order to be rendered in the documentation, it must be preprocessed by module's name, in this case (camelCase) `gotoolbox`.

 >NOTE: The `just` command entails the use of the [**Justfile**](https://just.systems) for task automation.
 If you don't have it, don't worry, you just need [Nix](https://nixos.org) to run the tasks using the `dev-shell` built-in command: `nix develop --impure --extra-experimental-features nix-command --extra-experimental-features flakes`